5T33Z0/OC-Little-Translated/X_History_of_Hackintosh/README.md

 Due to the emergence of **Chameleon**, fewer and fewer people choose to decompile and modify the XNU kernel, but to **replace DSDT** through the Bootloader, injecting device properties and kexts.

-Considering that the Di**gital Millennium Copyright Act (DMCA)** prohibits modification and distribution of operating system code in non-open source parts of macOS, using the Bootloader to start the systems does not require direct modification of the operating system or the XNU kernel itself, thus successfully circumventing this law.
+Considering that the **Digital Millennium Copyright Act (DMCA)** prohibits modification and distribution of operating system code in non-open source parts of macOS, using the Bootloader to start the systems does not require direct modification of the operating system or the XNU kernel itself, thus successfully circumventing this law.

 In **2009**, OSX 10.6 **Snow Leopard** was released, the first version of OSX to completely abandon the PowerPC architecture. [**Netkas**](http://netkas.org/) from Russia was the first to release a modified version of the Chameleon EFI that could be used to boot OSX 10.6.
 The Voodoo team followed suit with an official 10.6 compatible update.